4strodev/owl/README.md

 Owl is a template based library, what it means?
 It copy a template and then run init scripts that resides in that template.

+- [x] Config file can be writed in json, yaml, toml thanks to [Viper](https://github.com/spf13/viper)
 - [x] Copy a local template
 - [x] Run preconfigured template scripts
 - [ ] Ignore specific files with .owlignore file